 Under the terms of Gardiner Greene’s will, after Mary (Greene) Amory’s death, her surviving children — Arthur, Robert, Frederic, Augustine, and Harcourt Amory — inherited 1 Commonwealth.
 On May 31, 1892, they sold the property to Joshua Montgomery Sears.
 He and his wife, Sarah Carlisle (Carlile) (Choate) Sears, owned and lived at 12 Arlington.
 After acquiring 1 Commonwealth, they consolidated it with their home.

-12 Arlington was designed by architect Arthur Gilman) and built ca. 1860 as the home of John Douglas Bates and his wife, Mary (Bordman) Bates.
+12 Arlington was designed by architect Arthur Gilman) and built in 1859-1860 by Ivory Harmon, mason, for John Douglas Bates and his wife, Mary (Bordman) Bates.

 On June 21, 1859, the Boston Evening Transcript reported that “workmen have now commenced operations for the foundations of the house which is to occupy the most conspicuous and most desirable of the lots already sold – the one at the corner of Arlington street and the great Central avenue. … We learn than this house will be erected from designs and drawings by Mr. Arthur Gilman, Architect, in the same style of the French Renaissance period, as used by him already in the fine mansions of Messrs.
 Hovey and Sturgis, in Beacon street – but with such different modifications of plan and detail as to produce a different yet not inferior effect to those elegant structures.”
 George Hovey lived at 100 Beacon and Henry Parkman Sturgis lived at 102 Beacon.